 2) Get technical.

 Sometimes consumers can be easily swayed.
 The feel of a dress or the color of a car can have a big influence on purchases.
 B2B customers are savvier.
 They’re less likely to have their head turned by aesthetics; they want to know a product or service works.
-Pinterest can be a place to offer specific facts and technical information about your product.
+Pinterest can be a place to provide B2B customer service and offer specific facts and technical information about your product.
 That’s because it’s not just for photographs, it’s useful for posting videos which many companies use to give short tutorials or how-to-style guidance.
 Make sure these are clear, concise and professional and you’ll stand a good chance of appealing to decision makers.
 For example, RingCentral offers great video tutorials on their ‘Helpful Videos‘ board which shows users everything from new features to customer testimonials, and more.

 3) Prove your credentials.